-With steady support from our community, sold-out fundraisers, and grants from other charitable groups, the Flying Point Foundation for Autism rocked its mission to enrich to the lives of individuals with autism through opportunity and understanding.
+The Flying Point Foundation for Autism had a great 2018, continuing to offer programs and services in line with its mission to enrich to the lives of individuals with autism through opportunity and understanding.

 August brought our annual summer camp that runs 8 days and serves more than 45 individuals.
 It offers a traditional camp experience with the support needed to make it accessible to those with autism.
 Campers swim, do yoga, create art, sing and have fun playing noncompetitive sports.

-Three students from the East End earned scholarships from the Flying Point Foundation for Autism.
-Two were typical students who have demonstrated a commitment to the autism community and one was a student with autism headed to college!
+Four students from the East End earned scholarships from the Flying Point Foundation for Autism.
+Three were typical students who have demonstrated a commitment to the autism community and one was a student with autism headed to college!

 As we do every April, we brought in a representative from ALEC (the Autism and Law Enforcement Education Coalition) to train first responders in the unique nature of an emergency involving and individual with autism.
 Supported, in part, by Southampton Hospital, the program draws responders from as far at Westchester and brings dozens of volunteers from our own area.